MapsBackend-Tableau/road_shields/README.md

 		- radius: 4000
 		  zoom: 13

-    Global:
-    * note: generate a new qix file for each of the output files before using it as an input

-		- radius: 50000 (note: run on the 30000 output file)
-		  zoom: 9

-		- radius: 30000 (note: run on the 16000 output file)
-		  zoom: 10

-		- radius: 16000 (note: run on the 8000 output file)
-		  zoom: 11

-		- radius: 8000 (note: run on the 4000 output file)
-          zoom: 12

-		- radius: 4000
-		  zoom: 13

 5) The user takes the 5 output files from Nodify.py and sets the zoom attribute according to the radius parameter (see above).
    Merge all 5 output files together into ONE shapefile.
 Generate a qix file.
 MANUALLY REMOVE ANY INCORRECT POINTS THAT WERE CAUSED BY